Akimius/pay/README.md

 ### Note: There are some over-engineered features that are out of scope for this assignment (made intentionally)
 - Logging system
-- Dicker infrastructure for local development
+- Docker infrastructure for local development
 - Etc.